plasmatech8/string-guardian-discord-bot/README.md

 1. Use `/string` to create a protected message
 2. Members click **Reveal String** to see it (ephemeral)
 3. Moderators click **View Logs** to see who revealed it
+4. Admins can use a `/configure` command to enable or modify features

 ### 🧶 Creating a String